skryptz5m/burglary-docs/install.md

 You must add all of the items above to your item list, qb-core -> shared -> items.lua or shared.lua

 ## Enabling XP/Levels
-You can find the boss_reputation.sql file in the qb-burglary folder
+You can find the boss_reputation.sql file in the qb-burglary folder.

 You must add the boss_reputation table to your database, you can do this by importing the "boss_reputation.sql" file